-A list of 30 dishes can be difficult to digest so I’ve organized this Peruvian food guide by category to make it easier to go through.
+A list of 30 dishes can be difficult to digest so I’ve organized this guide on traditional Peruvian food by category to make it easier to go through.
 Click on a link to jump to any section of the guide.

 There’s no better way to start this Peruvian food guide than with ceviche.
 It’s a Peruvian national dish that’s become popular throughout the Pacific coastal regions of Latin America and beyond, including the Philippines.

-Though ceviche is widely accepted to be Peruvian, it’s exact origins are unclear.
+Though ceviche is widely accepted to be a part of Peruvian cuisine, it’s exact origins are unclear.
 One of the most accepted theories is that it was brought to Peru by Moorish women from Andalusia.
 They accompanied the conquistadores and brought with them a dish that evolved over time to become ceviche.

-Unlike traditional ceviche which is cubed and cured, tiradito is sliced into thin, sashimi-like strips and served raw.
-It’s usually made with tuna, bass, salmon, or corvina and served with a side of sliced sweet potato and choclo (sweet corn kernels).
+Unlike traditional Peruvian ceviche which is cubed and cured, tiradito is sliced into thin, sashimi-like strips and served raw.
+It’s usually made with fish like tuna, sea bass, salmon, or corvina and served with a side dish of sliced sweet potatoes and choclo (sweet corn kernels).

 3. Leche de Tigre

-Leche de tigre refers to a milky drink made from lime juice, fish juice, onions, chili, coriander, salt, and pepper.
-It’s an acidic, spicy, creamy, and invigorating drink often served in a small glass alongside ceviche.
+Leche de tigre refers to a milky Peruvian drink made from lime juice, fish juice, onions, chili pepper, coriander, salt, and pepper.
+It’s an acidic, spicy, creamy, and invigorating drink often served in a small glass alongside Peruvian ceviche.
 It’s believed to be a hangover cure and aphrodisiac, hence the libidinous name leche de tigre, meaning “tiger’s milk”.

 4. Chupe de Camarones / Langostinos